WING

 It repays both extended and “dip-in” reading for pleasure.

 Wing (rev. ed.)
 R2316, R2318–19, & R2333; Lowndes 2152.
 Recent half speckled calf, old style; marbled paper sides; round spines, raised bands, gilt center devices in spine compartments, bands accented with gilt beading.
 Binding signed by Starr Bookworks.
-Occasional early marginalia.
-Occasional foxing.
-Very old waterstaining in vol. VI, with cockling of paper; minor worming in upper margins of same volume (not anywhere close to text).
-Old library pressure- (not perforation-) stamps in some blank margins.
+General gentle age-toning, with some pages and sections browned due to nature of paper, including some plates; intermittently recurring instances of old waterstaining, sometimes with some cockling and most notable in vol. VI, there affecting the fold-out plate of the “Battail of Naseby”; minor worming in upper margins also of vol. VI (not anywhere close to text), and a short closed tear.
+Occasional foxing and other spotting, variously; occasional early marginalia.
+Old library pressure- (not perforation-) stamps in some blank margins, with light shelfmark pencilling to title-page versos and a number slenderly inked in each volume to lower margin of first text page.

 Russell, William.
 The speech of the late Lord Russel, to the sheriffs: Together with the paper deliver’d by him to them, at the place of execution, on July 21.
 1683. [colophon: London: John Darby (by direction of the Lady Russel), 1683].
 Folio (30.2 cm, 11.9").
 4 pp.